 The robots.txt file is supposed to be in the root directory of your website.
 This is different than .htaccess files which can be placed in different directories.
 The robots.txt file only works if it is in the root directory and is exactly named robots.txt.

 You can create this file manually and place it inside your web root directory if it doesn't already exist.

 The robots.txt file will tell different bots what they should and should not crawl on your website.
 It uses a bunch of commands to do that.
 Three such commands that you will use very often are

 User-Agent the command will identify the bots to which you want to apply the current set of

 * to target all bots.
 You can also narrow down the list of bots by specifying values like

 Bingbot.
 These are some of the most common crawler bots for the Google and Bing search engines respectively.
 There are many others out there from different companies which you might want to target specifically.

-Allow command gives you the option to specify the webpage or directory on your website which the bots are free to access.
-Keep in mind that any values that you specify need to be with respect to the root directory.
+Allow the command gives you the option to specify the webpage or directory on your website which the bots are free to access.
+Keep in mind that any values that you specifically need to be with respect to the root directory.

 Disallow command on the other hand tells the bots that they shouldn't crawl the listed directory or webpage.